MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-release-notes-1905.md

 - The [Node.js SDK](https://www.npmjs.com/search?q=2019-03-01-hybrid) now supports API profiles.
 Packages that support the **2019-03-01-Hybrid** profile are published.

-- With build 1904, Azure Stack introduced an extension that works on Visual Studio Code.
-Using the **Azure Account** extension, developers can now target Azure Stack by logging in and viewing subscriptions, as well as a number of other services.
+- There is now an Azure Stack extension that works on Visual Studio Code.
+Using the **Azure Account** extension, developers can target Azure Stack by logging in and viewing subscriptions, as well as a number of other services.
 The Azure Account extension works on both AAD environments as well as ADFS environments and only requires a small change in the user settings of Visual Studio Code to input Azure Stack metadata values.
 For more information, [see the documentation here](../user/azure-stack-dev-start-vscode-azure.md).

 ### Changes